What is ERAVE?

 Electronic Birth Registration (EBR)

-This section will be updated once the Electronic Death Registration goes live in 2011 and 2012.
+This section will be updated once the Electronic Death Registration goes live in 2013.
 See EDR above.